knupel/Rope_framework/Guide/Colour_guide.md

 >arg threshold is the moment where the color must change
 >arg clear is the new color
 >arg dark is the new color

+*CONTEXT

+int color_context(int colorRef, int threshold, int clear, int dark);
+>return a color different of the context color, useful for the text by the way.